Norfolk and Western classes Y6, Y6a and Y6b: Development, construction and design

 In the 1930s, the N&W's mechanical engineering team explored ways to refine the Y series 2-8-8-2 compound Mallets, since demand for coal was increasing despite the effects of the Great Depression.
 In 1930 and 1931, the N&W built Y5 class 2-8-8-2's (Nos.
 2090–2109) at the East End Shops in Roanoke, Virginia.
-The Y5s were based on the railroad's Y4 class locomotives, which were copies of the United States Railroad Administration's (USRA) 2-8-8-2 design, but the Y5s were improved to the point they were considered exclusive N&W designs.
+The Y5s were evolutions of the railroad's Y4 class locomotives, which were copies of the United States Railroad Administration's (USRA) 2-8-8-2 design, but the Y5s were improved to the point they were considered exclusive N&W designs.

 The N&W further improved the Y5 design, and from September 1936 to November 1940, they turned out 35 locomotives of the Y6 class (Nos.
 2120–2154).
 The Y6s had the same specifications as the Y5s, but with design changes to improve efficiency: they were built with cast steel frames connected by a pin hinge; outside frame bearings on their pilot and trailing trucks; roller bearings for all the wheel journals; and automatic lubricators.
 The Y5s would later be rebuilt with most of these modifications.
 (Note: Y5s Nos.
 2090-2099 were renumbered to 2110-2119, after being rebuilt.)

 The Y6s were given 57 in diameter driving wheels—later increased to 58 in by thickening the tires—and an operating boiler pressure of 300 psi.
 They could produce a tractive effort of 152200 lbf with simple expansion and 126838 lbf with compound expansion, and when traveling at 25 mph, they were rated at 5500 hp.
 Their water bottom tenders could hold 26 ST of coal and 22000 gal of water.

 Since they were equipped with roller bearings and automatic lubricators, the amount of time and expense required to maintain a Y6 was akin to diesel locomotives.
 In 1942, the N&W decided to build 16 more Mallets (Nos.
 2155–2170), since the Y6s proved reliable and military traffic from World War II was rapidly increasing.
 The new Mallets were classified as Y6as, since they had some different features from their predecessors: they were equipped with an improved Worthington BL-2 type feedwater heater and an HT-type standard stoker.
 Certain parts were fabricated of alternative materials instead of steel to abide by wartime restrictions.

 The Y5s, and Y6s, and Y6as were assigned as all-purpose locomotives and operated across the N&W system.
 They pulled drag-speed coal trains out of the Blue Ridge Mountains, they pulled merchandise freight trains, they operated as mine-shifters on branch lines, they served as switchers and humpers in yards, and they pushed heavy trains up steep grades.